aneeshlalwani/calories-counter-javascript/README.md

-# Calories Counter Built HTML, CSS, and JavaScript (DOM)
+# Calories Counter Built HTML, CSS, and JavaScript

 ## Here is the live link